molily/molily.de/_posts/2017-07-20-android-browsers.md

 Brave is a promising new browser that satisfies the need of mobile web users for performance and privacy.
 At the same time, it doesn’t try to reinvent the browser, it just adds a limited set of features to the tried-and-tested Chrome/Chromium foundation.
 This design decision values the work and experience that went into Chrome.

 Currently Brave offers most features I expect from a mobile web browser.
 I hope Brave improves its integration into the Chrome UI and keeps track with the technical foundation.

+## Acknowledgment

+Thanks to everyone who answered or shared [my twitter survey](https://twitter.com/molily/status/888006158862221313)!
+Your input motivated me to have a closer look at the different browsers.

+*I’d love to hear your feedback!
+Send an email to [zapperlott@gmail.com](mailto:zapperlott@gmail.com) or [message me on Twitter: @molily](https://twitter.com/molily).*